May 7, 2018

 1. Lead with Hope

-The ideal vision takes the focus away from the leader and day-to-day tasks, allowing workers to strive for something bigger—something that is meaningful and that clearly contributes to the company’s overall goals.
+The ideal vision takes the focus away from the leader and day-to-day tasks, allowing workers to strive for something bigger—something that is meaningful and that clearly contributes to the company’s goals.

 When you lead with hope, you must truly believe that the team has the capacity to improve not just their immediate group, but that they can impact the larger department and the company as a whole.